abletech/middleman-website-template/README.md

 Try one of the following gems for deployment options:

-- `middleman-deploy` for Github Pages, SFTP, and other types of deployments
+- `middleman_gh-pages` for Github Pages deployments
 - `middleman-s3_sync` for S3 deployments.

 Follow up your deployment tasks with the following CDN and cache invalidation options: